What Survives: The Only Branding Metric That Matters

 This is backwards in a specific way.
 The brief at launch is the only brief where the decision-making is unconstrained by prior visual equity.
 Once a mark has been in the market for eighteen months, changing it is costly — not just in production terms but in recognition terms.
 The brand that was built casually for the launch is the brand the company will be paying to maintain or replace for the next several years.

 The goal is not an identity that controls every future decision.
 You do not need a rigid system that prescribes every colour pairing and spacing ratio across every conceivable touchpoint.
 What a startup needs is an identity with enough internal logic that the company can make its own decisions two years from now and have them feel consistent with what was built.
-A strong enough foundation that the second floor goes up without architectural compromise.
+A strong enough Essence that the second floor goes up without architectural compromise.

 The visual thinking that produces this is a specific discipline.
 It is not aesthetic preference.
 It is not trend alignment.
 It is an understanding of what the company is actually trying to communicate to whom, expressed in a form precise enough to survive contact with the future.